GGI Lectures on Entropy, Operator Algebras and Black Holes: Hawking, Unruh, Bisognano-Wichmann

 \een

 I am using units where the speed of light is $c=1$, so $a$ can be thought of as an acceleration parameter.
 Let \ben \beta = \frac{2\pi}{a} \een By the addition theorem for $\sinh$ and $\cosh$: \ben

 \een This suggests that vacuum state correlation functions of a quantum field $\phi$ should be periodic when expressed in terms of $\tau$, provided that their analytic continuation in $\tau$ makes sense.
-It turns out that this is the case precisely if we restrict to one of the wedges where the boost time has a definite direction, say the right wedge $\pm x^\pm > 0$.
+It turns out that this is the case precisely if we restrict the points in the correlation function to all lie in one of the wedges.
+The point is that in a wedge, the boost time has a definite direction; it is future directed in the right wedge $\pm x^\pm > 0$.
 You are invited to check this in the following exercise.